 Take Breaks When Debugging

 Debugging is the painfully tedious process of locating and correcting the errant code that is causing problems for your website or application.
 It's easy to go down the rabbit hole for hours, becoming more frustrated as you go, and thus less productive in your work.
+Taking breaks during debugging can significantly enhance the efficiency and effectiveness of the debugging process.
+Debugging can be mentally taxing, and spending prolonged periods staring at code can lead to frustration and decreased focus.
+Stepping away from the problem and gaining a fresh perspective will help you identify errors more quickly while preventing burnout, reducing the likelihood of making hasty decisions or overlooking crucial details.
+Whether it's a short walk, a cup of coffee, playing some gully cricket, or a brief distraction, taking breaks during debugging can be strategic and efficient in the long run.
 Take frequent breaks to prevent this.
 If you take a break for 30 minutes or three hours, you'll be able to collect your thoughts and return with new insights.

 Use the power of community